circonus-labs/libmtev/docs-md/apireference/c.md

 a log stream above it in its slash-delimited hierarchy.
 For example: `debug/foo/bar` will be implicitly created to outlet to `debug/foo` which will be implicitly created to outlet to `debug`.
-If a new top-level stream is implicitly created, it is enabled, but will have no outlets and thus be immaterial until connected.
+If a new top-level stream is implicitly created, it is enabled but will have no outlets and thus be immaterial until connected.

 #### mtev_log_stream_findf